MrunmayiParker/NLP_project/README.md

-# 🧠 Research Paper Chat Assistant
+# 🧠 Research Paper Assistant

 A web-based platform that lets users interact with research papers using state-of-the-art language models.
 Upload, search, and chat with papers — all in one seamless experience.